Overview Workflows Evidence Requirements Common Findings Compliance Roadmap Integrations Roadmap Features

 Continuous Control Monitoring

-API integrations with AWS/Azure/GCP, Qualys, CrowdStrike, and Okta to auto-verify control status in real time.
+API integrations with cloud providers, vulnerability scanners, and identity tools to auto-verify control status in real time.
 Drift alerts when a control degrades from compliant.